Software Alternatives, Accelerators & Startups

 • Soul Relic: wholesome adventure

 I've got similar functionality right now using the VSCode foam extension, and one of the other benefits of having it in VSCode is that I have my own custom CSS and compile to epub directly from the markdown files.
 Though I see now that certain features (like chapter numbering) come out of the box in novelWriter and I guess I didn't need custom code for it.
-Source: almost 2 years ago
+Source: about 3 years ago

 • Note-Task App Suggestion